 Procedures such as removing benign oral tumors, regenerating nerves, overcoming sleep apnea, whitening teeth, and treating TMD are also considered laser dentistry treatments.

-To learn more about laser dentistry and how you may benefit from a laser treatment, please contact our practice and schedule an appointment.
+To learn more about laser dentistry and how you may benefit from a laser treatment in Kent, WA, please contact our practice and schedule an appointment.

 Cone Beam Computed Tomography (CBCT) technology is changing the way dentistry can be delivered.
 Meridian Dental Clinic is committed to providing the highest quality care, and we’re proud to introduce the Sirona 3-D Galileos CBCT Scanner into our practice.
 This technology allows our team to view and diagnose individuals like never before.
 Traditional 2-D Xrays still have a place in dentistry, but 3-D imaging can allow for improved planning, earlier diagnosis, more efficient treatment, and it’s pretty cool!